owen62/PythonKeyLogger/README.md

 python keylogger.py
 ```

-The script will run on your machine indefinitely until you press the "esc" key or terminate the script.
+The script will run on your machine indefinitely until you press the "esc" key.

 ### Decrypt the logs